 Those who pay also mark themselves as someone who is willing to pay, which can make them a bigger target down the road.
 Larger criminal organizations are known to sell information about their payouts to smaller criminals who are even less likely to play by the rules.
 Businesses and individuals who pay the ransom are also supporting a criminal organization, making the thieves far more likely to continue stealing from other people.

 In addition, the quality of your returned information is not always worthwhile.
 The Colonial Pipeline team may have paid the ransom, but the decryption tool they received in return was so slow and clunky that they needed to rebuild their network from scratch anyway.
 Once your information is returned, it’s going to take quite some time to organize, verify, and catalog it all, making initial ransomware protection that much more valuable.

-Deciding whether to pay after a ransomware attack is a gamble on either side of the equation.
+Deciding should companies pay ransomware after an attack is a gamble on either side of the equation.
 You may save plenty of money if you choose not to pay, but the eventual costs for your business to rebuild or the costs of a malicious Easter egg or two can be catastrophic for a company.
 It’s ultimately a difficult decision, one that should be made based on everything from the individual hacker involved to the number of hours needed to recover your network.

-Dataprise Managed Cyber provides the real-time detection, validation, reporting and response capabilities needed to protect an organization’s IT environment from end-to-end.
+Dataprise Managed Cybersecurity and ransomware action plans provide the real-time detection, validation, reporting, and response capabilities needed to protect an organization’s IT environment from end-to-end.
 We expertly combine world class MDR with an elite team of security analysts and a complete cybersecurity program to increase visibility, shut down bad actors quickly and dramatically improve your security posture.

 Want to Learn More?